Matthew Lappin

-Throughout his playing career, Lappin was recognized on the field due to his lightly built frame, for which he attracted the nickname "Skinny".
+Throughout his playing career, Lappin was recognised on the field due to his lightly built frame, for which he attracted the nickname "Skinny".

 Following his retirement from playing, Lappin remained with Carlton as an assistant coach, as well as acting as a playing assistant coach with the Northern Bullants (as a VFL- listed player).
 He served as Carlton's forward line coach from 2008 until 2010.
 In 2011, he shifted into an assistant coaching role at Collingwood.

-On August 22, 2015.
-Lappin played for the Gold Coast Suns reserves team as a result of the team's player shortages due to injuries.
+On 22 August 2015 Lappin played for the Gold Coast Suns reserves team as a result of the team's player shortages due to injuries.

+He then served as an AFL coach for the JLC at Hillcrest Christian College Queensland.

+Lappin has since been signed on as the Southport Sharks QAFLW head coach for the 2025 season.